discretize/discretize-guides/builds/elementalist/power-sword-weaver/index.md

 **33%**
 - Cast <Skill id="5687"/> to CC the boss and do your burst.
-- Be on max melee range before the boss starts spinning, dont die like a scrub.
+- Be on max melee range before the boss starts spinning, don't die like a scrub.

 **Tryhard/Static run**
 - Take <Skill id="44612"/> instead of <Skill id="40183"/> to get to <Skill id="5492"/>/<Skill id="5492"/> faster for the super quick burst phases (Also ez <Boon name="might"/>).